salesforce/lwc-rfcs/text/0000-native-web-component-support.md

 components should be registered in the same custom element registry that native web components will be registered in.

-The third item about relaxing the restriction that LWC must know about all available components before rendering would be a big change.
-LWC currently needs to know about all available components when rendering an application.
-If it encounters an unknown component, an exception is thrown.
-This behavior could be modified so that unrecognized custom elements are rendered as-is with the expectation that they will be natively upgraded.
-To ensure that only off-platform applications can use this feature, it should be implemented behind a feature flag.
+The third requirement of relaxing the restriction that LWC must know about all available components before rendering, would be a significant change.
+Currently, if an unknown component is encountered, an exception is thrown.
+This behavior should be modified so that unrecognized custom elements are rendered as-is with the expectation that they will be natively upgraded.
+This opens up the possibility of rendering custom elements that are `HTMLUnknownElement`, which is basically an extension of `HTMLElement` without any additional fields or methods.

-It would seem that the reason we have this restriction in place is to disallow components to be defined during runtime.
-(Look into whether this is a platform-specific restriction.)
+To ensure that only off-platform applications can use this feature, it should be implemented behind a feature flag (e.g., `ENABLE_CUSTOM_ELEMENT_REGISTRY_RESOLUTION`).

 ### Platform restriction

+In addition to the OSS restrictions outlined above, in order for LWC to support native web comopnents for platform applications, the following needs to happen.

-1. Prevent the registering of custom elements in different namespaces.
+1. Prevent registration of custom elements in a namespace different from the current one.

-This behavior allowed us to avoid the problem where different namespaces compete to register the same custom element as the page is rendered, so to ensure that
+As mentioned earlier, platform applications at Salesforce are based on a multi-tenant architecture.
+This means that, on any given page, components can be authored by internal developers, customers, and third party developers.
+In such an environment, keeping data secure is a major concern, and exposing a global registry is problematic because a bad actor could hijack an existing component by registering it first.
+This concern can be alleviated by restricting the registration of custom elements to the current namespace.

 ## Drawbacks